 Today, 13th October 2022, FounderCatalyst is announcing the release of a free Advance Subscription Agreement (“ASA”), available to download from its website, saving start-ups thousands of pounds on their funding journey.
 The latest free-to-access release from FounderCatalyst follows the recent rule changes designed to boost investment as part of the Government’s Growth Plan.

 An ASA is useful to raise money before a formal funding round, or between rounds.
 The investor pays in advance for shares that they will receive at a later date.
 They allow a founder to defer the date at which they have to finalise the valuation of the company and allow them to take on funding before a priced round is undertaken.

 Based on what we know so far (and is subject to change), the new measures announced by Kwasi Kwarteng on 23rd September 2022 include key updates to the Seed Enterprise Investment Scheme (“SEIS”) from April 2023.
-This means start-up businesses who have already raised £150,000 in SEIS, hit the 2-year trading limit, and are currently under 2.5 years since starting to trade, can still use SEIS.
+This means start-up businesses who have already raised £150,000 in SEIS, hit the 2-year trading limit, and are currently within 2.5 years of starting to trade, can still use SEIS.

 Here are some of the key rule changes that we believe are important, but you can find out more in a post which will be uploaded to our site as and when we hear more.

 As documented by HMRC in VCM33025, a carefully crafted ASA can be compatible with the SEIS and EIS schemes.
 Therefore, assuming a business has: 1) raised £150,000 under SEIS; 2) raised no EIS investment yet; and 3) been trading for less than three years as of the 6th of April 2023, the business should be able to raise a further £100,000 under SEIS using our ASA.